armakuni/ui-testing-exercises/README.md

 This repository contains a set of exercises to help you learn how to build stable UI tests.

+**NOTE: These exercises put emphasis on make the tests resillient to systems which are a bit unpredictable.
+In these cases, it would be preferable to improve the system.**

 ## The Plot

 Some time ago, the team created some UI tests using Playwright, however,